SultanKhanfar/sultankhanfar.com/content/projects/JMRubin.md

 showInProjects: true
 ---

-Awarded highest possible scholarship amount to cover tuition, fees, and other college-related expenses.
-Recipients are selected holistically, with an emphasis on their potential in their career interest.
+Awarded to students attending a recognized educational institution; applicants are evaluated holistically.